re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/LoRa_RFM95_Module.md

 * LO - Local Oscillator
 * LNA - Low-noise Amplifier

-## Receiver Startup Time (FSK/OOK Mode)

-The receiver startup time, TS_RE, only depends upon the receiver bandwidth effective at the time of startup.
-When AFC is enabled (AfcAutoOn=1), AfcBw should be used instead of RxBw to extract the receiver startup time:

-![alt-text][Receiver Startup Time]

-TS_RE or later after setting the device in Receive mode, any incoming packet will be detected and demodulated by the transceiver.

-## Low battery Detector

-A low battery detector is also included allowing the generation of an interrupt signal in response to the supply voltage dropping below a programmable threshold that is adjustable through the register RegLowBat.
-The interrupt signal can be mapped to any of the DIO pins by programming RegDioMapping.

 ## Receiver Enabled and Receiver Active States
 In the receiver operating mode two states of functionality are defined.
 Upon initial transition to receiver operating mode the receiver is in the ‘receiver-enabled’ state.
-In this state the receiver awaits for either the user defined valid preamble or RSSI detection criterion to be fulfilled.
+In this state the receiver awaits for either the **user defined valid preamble or RSSI detection** criterion to be fulfilled.
 Once met the receiver enters ‘receiver-active’ state.
 In this second state the received signal is processed by the packet engine and top level sequencer.
 For a complete description of the digital functions of the RFM95/96/97/98(W) receiver please see Section 4 of the datasheet.

-## Automtic Gain Control (AGC) (in FSK/OOK Mode)

-The AGC feature allows receiver to handle a wide Rx input dynamic range from the sensitivity level up to maximum input level of 0dBm or more, whilst optimizing the system linearity.
+# Additional Resources

+* [Ultra low power listening mode for battery nodes][Site 3]
+* [Small loop antennas @ 433 Mhz][Site 4]
+	* Check out later
+* [Build LoRa node using Arduino Uno and HopeRF RFM95 LoRa transceiver module][Site 5]
+* [Build a copper 868MHz coil antenna][Site 6]

-## RFMx series
+## RFMx series (Differntiating between the different modules)

 * RFM95 & RFM69HCW - Only difference is the frequency they are attuned for (The hardware related to the frequency setting)
 	* RFM96 is for 433MHz